Message from Dr. Bruce Murphy, President of Centenary University

 You will be redirected to the CARES grant application form where you will be prompted to answer a few specific questions/describe your need and submit supporting documentation.
 Supporting documentation is not required but can assist in the decision-making process.
 It may be asked for later during the review of the application.

-The information and supporting documentation, when available, will then go to a review panel for a recommendation to the Staff Senate Executive Board for approval.
-Requests will be reviewed, and awards granted by the Staff Senate Executive Board, based on available funds.
-Decisions of the Staff Senate Executive Board are final, but you may make subsequent requests if conditions change.
+The information and supporting documentation, when available, will then go to a review panel for a recommendation to the CARES Team Executive Board for approval.
+Requests will be reviewed, and awards granted by the CARES Team Executive Board, based on available funds.
+Decisions of the CARES Team Executive Board are final, but you may make subsequent requests if conditions change.

 The Board will take into consideration several factors in granting, granting partially or denying the request, including but not limited to: